kitronyx/KLib3/README.md

-# KLib3 Full API Reference and Quick Starter Guide
+# KLib3 Full API Reference and Quick start Guide

 > This guide is intended for third-party developers integrating ForceLAB2 with external systems.